-Employers act as tax agent for their employees.
+Employers act as tax agents for their employees.
 They calculate their employees' income tax due every month and pay it by the 20th day of the following month.
+So effectively, employers bear liability for any wrong calculation or late payment of those taxes and payments.

-According to the Tax Code of Armenia, the income tax rate for employees is 20% from 1 January 2023.
+According to the Tax Code of Armenia, the income tax rate for employees has been 20% since 1 January 2023.